AlIsa-3/calculator-c/README.md

 As of this version, current features are as follows:

-- Addition of Integers
+- Addition
-- Subtraction of Integers
+- Subtraction
-- Multiplication of Integers
+- Multiplication
-- Division of Integers (Integer result)
+- Division
+- Exponentiation

 ## Usage Examples